The NASUWT has had concerns for some time that the advice given to schools around lockdown procedures is inadequate.

 • Routes to safe areas also need to be safe, e.g. do not take people outside to move back indoors somewhere else.

-• Ideally, facilities (toilets, water) should be nearby.
+• Ideally, facilities such as toilets and water should be nearby.

 • It has been found that groups (classes) who know and work with each other are better kept together as this lowers stress.